whatisnuclear/website/fusion.md

 than we put in.
 Indeed, the massive international project ITER is intended to prove that this is possible.

-The challenge then becomes how to make practical power plants from breakeven fusion.
+The challenge then becomes how to make practical/economical power plants from breakeven fusion.
 ITER uses lots of very expensive rare-earth magnets and special materials that don't necessarily scale well so the next generation of fusion research will be on developing this practical engineering embodiment.
 Fortunately, this is being worked on by dozens of groups around the world, including some well-funded startups.

 In 2017, international nuclear engineering superstar, Professor Rachel Slaybaugh moderated a panel featuring several people involved in fusion development at Stanford.
 The full talk is very interesting and can be seen here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HwUVcPlkQsI"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>